VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ALL_FEATURES_PROMPT_GUIDE.md

-# 🤖 VATSAL AI - Complete Feature Guide
+# 🤖 BOI (Barely Obeys Instructions) - Complete Feature Guide
 ### All 275+ Features You Can Use with Example Prompts

 ---